Ericgacoki/SearchBarCompose/README.md

 ### modifier
 An optional Modifier that is applied to the search bar.
 By default, this defines the color and shape of the search bar.

+### hint
+An optional placeholder.
+This defaults to "Search".